rafaelcpalmeida/Countdowner/README.md

 ![Countdowner logo](https://raw.githubusercontent.com/rafaelcpalmeida/Countdowner/master/img/step3.jpg)

 In the images above you saw the flow of the **macOS** app.
 In the **iOS** version the app will fill the whole screen with the correspondent color.

+# Usage instructions
+Below you can find the instructions for **macoS** and **iOS** versions.

+## macOS
+- Left click anywhere on the window (except the cog) and the timer will start or stop, if the timer was stopped or running, accordingly.
+- Right click anywhere on the window (except the cog) and the timer will be reseted and ready to be executed.
+- Click on the cog to set the timer, in seconds

+## iOS
+- Single tap on the screen and the timer will start or stop, if the timer was stopped or running, accordingly.
+- Click on the cog to set the timer, in seconds

 # Known bugs
 None at the moment.